Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 15:
 - By cyanflower.
-- A recreation of a cube design created by Windows as a reply to a user over on X (formerly Twitter).
-Happened to fit as a replacement.
+- A recreation of a cube design created by an intern at Windows' social managing team as a reply to a user over on X (formerly Twitter).
+Happened to fit as a replacement for Cube 15.

 cube 16:
 - By NHJ.